 Probably the most readily caught of the Amazon giants, redtails have been landed on everything anglers use, ranging from free-swimming live bait to a Wooly Bugger fly.
 For practical purposes, cut bait is the easiest.
 Start your redtail fishing session off by landing a small fish, most preferably a traira (easily caught on small walking stick baits like a Zara Spook, fished slowly in very shallow edge waters).
 A piranha makes a good second choice.
-A durable and very quickly aqccepted bait is the entire head of a traira on your circle hook.
+A durable and very quickly accepted bait is the entire head of a traira on your circle hook.
 Using an "Amazon rig", configured as follows;

 Amazon Catfish Rig - For Redtail Catfish; a large (14/0) circle hook haywire twisted to 12 to 18 inches of strong (120 - 220 lb. test) wire then twisted to a heavy (180 lb. test swivel.
 A two ounce (or heavier - as current demands) egg sinker is allowed to run freely on heavy line (50 pound or greater) braided line.
 This wire reinforced "Amazon" rig helps keep piranha away from the actual running line and minimizes the loss of hook, line and sinker.

 Set up your rod according to your preferences.
 If you're casually taking a break from peacock bass fishing, use your woodchopper rod (medium-heavy baitcaster or spinner) spooled with heavy braid (50 to 65 pound test).
-You'll lose some and win some, but its truly a blast tussling with a big beast on this light relatively light tackle.
+You'll lose some and win some, but its truly a blast tussling with a big beast on this relatively light tackle.
 Unlike piraiba or jau, redtails are amazingly durable and will not be adversely affected by an extended fight.
 They are readily released afterwards, none the worse for wear and impervious to the depredations of piranha.

 Several types of water are usually productive.
 In a river without a lot of features, a curve will often suffice.
 Drop the bait into the deeper, channel side.
 If deep pools with eddying water are available, select these types of water.
-Often, piranha activity on the bait is followed quickly by a take.
+Often, piranha activity on the bait is followed quickly by a take from a big cat.
 Perhaps the activity summons the redtail.
 In any case the traira head is a great bait even when almost entirely denuded.
 Let the piranha have their way and wait for your quarry.
 If there is a redtail there, you'll usually meet up within fifteen minutes.
 If not, move on.